 SkillsUSA provides many opportunities for recognition of your work as a student or advisor.

-The Association for Career and Technical Education (ACTE) is currently seeking nominations for the National Trade and Industrial Education Division Awards and the deadline is Nov.
-13. Qualified individuals may be nominated in the following categories and you may nominate yourself.
-If you nominate someone else, please inform that person.
+The Association for Career and Technical Education (ACTE) is seeking nominations for the National Trade and Industrial Education Division Awards to be presented during the annual CareerTech VISION conference.
+This year’s conference will be held Nov.
+30 - Dec.
+3, 2022 in Las Vegas, Nev.
+The deadline for nominations has been extended to Nov.
+1. Qualified individuals may be nominated in the following categories, and you may nominate yourself.
+(If you nominate someone else, please be sure to notify the nominee.)

 For more information, please contact your state association director.

-The 2020 regional Advisors of the Year are:
+The 2022 regional Advisors of the Year are:

-Region 1 (Maryland)
+Region 1 (New York)

-Region 2 (South Carolina)
+Region 2 (North Carolina)

 Region 3 (Ohio)